Testing healthy people for lung cancer

 Complementary and alternative lung cancer treatments can't cure your cancer.
 But complementary and alternative treatments can often be combined with your doctor's care to help relieve signs and symptoms.

-The American College of Chest Physicians recommends people with lung cancer should consider:
+The American College of Chest Physicians suggests people with lung cancer may find comfort in:

 - Hypnosis.
-Hypnosis is a type of therapy that puts you in a trance-like state that can be relaxing.
 Hypnosis is typically done by a therapist who leads you through relaxation exercises and asks you to think pleasing and positive thoughts.
 Hypnosis may reduce anxiety, nausea and pain in people with cancer.

 Coping and support